Let me ask you a question that is fundamental to your financial success:

 Every other expense that didn’t rate a spot in Essentials or Priorities lands in Other.
 Items on this list get funded last, after Essentials and Priorities.

 This is one of the parts of my system that differs significantly from budgeting.
-With the latter, you plan how much you want to spent, max, on each category.
+With the latter, you plan how much you want to spend, max, on each category.

-You don’t count pennies; it’s not necessary.
-You enjoy your life because you’ve taken care of the dollars.
+You don’t need to count pennies; it’s not necessary.
+You can enjoy your life because you’ve taken care of the dollars.

 This is the category with the low-hanging fruit if you’re looking to create more cash flow to pay off debt or build up your savings.
 Go through this list and start chopping the lowest-value items first.

-In my course Take Charge of Your Money, I make an argument for focusing on the Big Wins (i.e. the dollars) instead of angsting about chopping out $5 and $10 items from this category.
+In my course Money & Mindset Cure, I make an argument for focusing on the Big Wins (i.e. the dollars) instead of angsting about chopping out $5 and $10 items from this category.
 However, nailing a quick win is great if you’re looking to free up some cash.
 Just don’t get stuck looking for savings only in this category.

 Rinse and repeat